Goldenrod (car)

 “It’s about time it went away,” Bill Summers told "LandSpeed" Louise Ann Noeth during an interview on the new record, “It’s been a long time to have that record - 44 years, 10 months and 12 days.
 My brother Butch and I did everything we could with that car and then sold it to the Henry Ford Museum."

-Speaking of Charles Nearburg finally breaking Bob Summers' record, Bill Summers said: "That he [Nearburg] achieved those speeds with only two-wheel drive and one naturally aspirated engine is a phenomenal achievement, but they had good course conditions and when conditions are good, cars go fast."
+Speaking of Charles Nearburg finally breaking his brother's record, Bill Summers said, "That he [Nearburg] achieved those speeds with only two-wheel drive and one naturally aspirated engine is a phenomenal achievement, but they had good course conditions and when conditions are good, cars go fast."

 Bill Summers died on 12 May 2011.